Introducing the new “RAPIDS” web application framework.

-Sadly, there doesn’t seem to be enough market to support the complete redevelopment of Publisher’s Assistant.
+Sadly, there is, currently, insufficient support for the complete redevelopment of Publisher’s Assistant.
 However, the need to move to a more independent platform has long been foreseen.
 The New Development pages describe some of that work and the effort to move PubAssist in this direction.
 While a new PubAssist does not yet exist in this new platform, the development of an underlying framework has continued.

 I don’t know how most of our publishers feel about big tech’ these days; but I have not been enthused about hosting my data or using a framework from one of these major software companies.
 First of all, while REACT and AngularJS have many people working on them and many technical features to boast, I have not been impressed with the form of these tools.
 I have been looking for a component-based framework that would allow me to rapidly assemble new web applications.
 I won’t go into all of my considerations, but I have researched and tried several tools, and was left wanting.
 Perhaps it’s because I am a chronic DIY kind of guy.